LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Install Linux Packages

 ### 1. Install Python 3.10.x
-Since my Ubuntu version is `22.04`, I automatically receive the latest stable Python version, which is `3.10.12`.
+Since my Ubuntu version is `22.04`, my system automatically comes with its corresponding latest Python version, which is `3.10.12`.

 #### Update Packages

-Before installing Python, let's ensure our system's packages are up to date.
+Before installing Python, ensure our system's packages are up to date.
 Run the following commands to update and upgrade packages:
 ```bash
 sudo apt update
 sudo apt -y upgrade